 Badrakhan and other activists said the army appeared to be on a push to take control of the last opposition-held districts in Homs, and was pounding al-Khaldiya from three sides.

 He said half of the nearby district of al-Bayada fell under the army’s control on Sunday night.
 Troops were trying to storm al-Qarabis and Jurat al-Shayah but the rebel Free Syria Army (FSA) was repelling them, he said, referring to the group of armed opposition fighters and defectors from the Syrian army.

 “We hope that the observers would come to Homs as soon as possible because if things go on like this, there won’t be anything left called Homs,” Badrakhan said.

-Two activist groups, the Local Co-ordination Committees and the Syrian Observatory for Human Rights (SOHR), confirmed the intense shelling of Homs and said two people were killed in the city of Hama in central Syria on Monday when security forces opened fire on their car.
+Both the Local Co-ordination Committees, an activists’ network, and the SOHR confirmed the intense shelling of Homs and the two deaths in the city of Hama on Monday.

-Continuing violence apparently perpetrated by Syrian government forces has raised doubts over Assad’s commitment to the Annan peace plan.
+Continuing assaults apparently perpetrated by Syrian government forces have raised doubts over Assad’s commitment to the Annan peace plan.

-The United Nations estimates that more than 9,000 people have been killed in violence related to the uprising against Bashar al-Assad’s government since protests began in March 2011.
+The UN estimates that more than 9,000 people have been killed in violence related to the uprising against Assad’s government since protests began in March 2011.